JustMrArgus/backend-kpi-lab3/README.md

 ## Environment Variables

-This project uses environment variables for configuration.
+This project uses environment variables for configuratSion.
 You need to create a `.env` file in the root of the project.

 The file should contain the following variables: